hash00x1/trading-agents/dashboard/README.md

-# 🚀 Crypto Trading Dashboard
+checkpoint# 🚀 Crypto Trading Dashboard

 A professional, real-time trading dashboard for your crypto agents system with comprehensive analytics, portfolio management, and n8n.io integration.